 If you have a greeting message, Bots, and a New Issue Automation based on the user’s first message enabled, they will appear in the following order:

-- The greeting message will appear first
+- The greeting message appears first

 - The New Issue Automation message will appear last